ubeydeozdmr/turkiye-api/README.md

 **Endpoint:** `GET /api/v1/villages`

 You can use this route to get data for all villages.
-This is a recently added endpoint and is experimental.
-It may not work properly.
 The available query parameters are:

 - `name` (string): It shows all the villages containing or matching your search query.
 - `minPopulation` (number): It shows all the villages with a population greater than or equal to the value you entered.